raph1177/Finite_mixture/README.md

 # Finite_mixture
-Python and R codes for the simulation in the paper "Bias-reduced estimation of finite mixtures"
+Python and R codes for the simulations in the paper "Bias-reduced estimation of finite mixtures"